-Eaquals also announced the recipient of the 2022 Eaquals Teacher Award, Dalia Fakash.
-Although Dalia was unable to attend the conference in person, she recorded a message for all of those in attendance talking of her background in language teaching, her journey to her present position and her pride in being chosen as the winner of the 2022 award.
-The recipient of the Eaquals Scholarship Award 2022, Miranda Karjagdiu, was in attendance and received her certificate during the opening.
+Eaquals also congratulated the recipient of the 2023 Eaquals Teacher Award, Ilkem Kayican Dipcin, although she was unable to attend the conference in person.
+The recipient of the Eaquals Scholarship Award 2023, Antonio Badagliacca of EF Malta, was in attendance and received his certificate during the opening ceremony.

-Eaquals 2022 Teacher Award Recipient, Dalia Fakash
+Eaquals 2023 Teacher Award Recipient, Antonio Badagliacca